mlarocca/jsgraphs/readme/tutorial.md

 let graph = new Graph();
 ```

-The instance variable graph now has been created, without any vertex or edge.
+The instance variable `graph` now has been created, without any vertex or edge.
 Of course, these entities are also modeled in the library:

 ## **Vertices**

-Class [`Vertex`](../src/graph/vertex.js) implement the first basic component of any graph, in turn modeling the entities (data) part of a graph.
+Class [`Vertex`](../src/graph/vertex.js) implements the first basic component of any graph, in turn modeling the entities (data) part of a graph.

 ### **Create a Vertex**